Report an Absence

 Westhill Elementary will strictly adhere to provisions of Washington State's "Becca Bill".
 In brief, Becca truancy laws require schools to:

 Student illness presents many difficulties for families.
 We want to support the home in ensuring students are at school as much as possible.
-Please contact Dana Whitehurst, principal or Judy Harkess, school nurse, if there are any confidential concerns or issues that we can support you with.
+Please contact Dana Burgess, principal or Tracy Litzenberger, school nurse if there are any confidential concerns or issues that we can support you with.